MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/LAB[PL-7008]_M00L00_Validate_lab_environment.md

 # Validate lab environment

-In this exercise, you’ll use Copilot Studio to create a simple copilot that can answer employee questions about expense policies in a fictional corporation.

-This exercise will take approximately **45** minutes to complete.
+In this exercise, you'll import a Dataverse solution to use for the following labs.

 > **Note**: This exercise assumes you already have a Copilot Studio license or have signed up for a [free trial](https://go.microsoft.com/fwlink/p/?linkid=2252605).

 ## Exercise 1 – Import solution

-In this exercise, you will import a Dataverse solution containing the tables used in the labs into the **Dev One** environment.
+In this exercise, you will import a Dataverse solution containing the tables used in the labs into your environment.

 ### Task 1.1 – Sign in to Power Apps